e271828e/Flight.jl/docs/notes/design/framework_spec.md

 gives fresh regulator state per contact episode.
 The liftoff edge (`!wow`) was rejected (row 141).
-[Boundary-detected](#g-boundary-detected) policy (checked for edges at step boundaries only, no root-finding) suffices, because the regulator's input ramps from zero at touchdown and localization buys nothing.
+[Boundary-detected](#g-boundary-detected) policy (checked for edges at step boundaries only, no root-finding) suffices, because the regulator's input ramps from zero at touchdown, so localization buys nothing.
 A sim initialized on ground fires the reset at [boundary zero](#g-boundary-zero) (the initialization boundary: the ordinary macro-sequence with an empty integrate).
 It fires harmlessly there: declared inits are zero, and